-- If the radio has a USB port, refer to the appropriate Uconnect® Supplement Manual for iPod® or external USB device support capability. - Connecting an iPod® or consumer electronic audio device to the AUX port located in the radio faceplate, plays media, but does not use the iPod® /MP3 control feature to control the connected device.
+- If the radio has a USB port, refer to the appropriate Uconnect Supplement Manual for external USB device support capability. - Connecting an electronic audio device to the AUX port located in the radio faceplate, plays media, but does not use the control feature to control the connected device.

-Connecting The iPod® Or External USB Device
+Connecting An External USB Device

-Use the connection cable to connect an iPod® or external USB device to the vehicles USB/AUX connector port which is located in the center console.
+Use a connection cable to connect an external USB device to the vehicles USB/AUX connector port which is located in the center console.